4 tips to Keep it Together And Avoid Crying at Work

 4. Eliminate or Reduce Stressors in Your Life, if You Can

 You can avoid crying well before you find yourself in a tear-inducing situation.
-Ensure you’re getting enough sleep, adequately fed, and hydrated.
-Try to reduce or eliminate other stressors in your life, too.
+Ensure you get enough sleep, stay hydrated, and eat well.

 The Argument for Not Avoiding Tears at Work